Three top tips to overcoming scammers online: before, during and after your token sale

 How to combat online scammers

-Before a Token sale: set up official project and news groups, and frequently communicate the correct details on all legitimate channels including: website, email, Telegram, blogs, and social media.
+Set up official project and news groups, and frequently communicate the correct details on all legitimate channels including: website, email, Telegram, blogs, and social media.
 Anti-scam messages should also be posted in Telegram to highlight that admins will never ask for crypto and asking members to stay vigilant while online.
 For example:

 These are a few examples of anti-scam images that I constantly posted onto Telegram channels with previous projects.

-During the Token sale: many projects mute their Telegram groups during the token sale due to the increased amount of activity and conversation.
+Many projects mute their Telegram groups during the token sale due to the increased amount of activity and conversation.
 Muting a channel ensures that no-one else can comment in the room.
 This allows admins to control the messaging during a very frantic period, keep the site secure and proactively avoid scams.

 Becoming best practice: other projects also mute channels during their token sale.

-After a Token sale: post token sale, the scammers are likely to go elsewhere and move onto another project.
+Post token sale, the scammers are likely to go elsewhere and move onto another project.
 Do not be afraid to ban anyone or anything suspicious while online and encourage a reporting culture within your community.
 Always report anything suspicious via email or via an admin in Telegram.
 With the potential for many innocent people to lose thousands in value to scammers, take a proactive approach and be vigilant at all times online.

 And finally, good luck with your token sale.
 Read my previous blog to learn of the tricks online scammers use during a token sale and be sure to constantly engage, update and educate your community so that they don’t fall prey to crafty cybercriminals!